JeffLepp/Parallel-Scanning/README.md

 # Parallel-Scanning
-Enables parrellel scanning of Epson scanners, designed for Perfection V39 flatbed scanners
+Enables parrellel scanning of Epson scanners, designed for Perfection V39 flatbed scanners.

+Video explaining and use of this is coming in about a week, so around 7/10/25